apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 2. _Uncomment_ the line you previously commented out (that includes `codegen:generate`).

 3. Build your project.
-When the build completes, an `API.swift` file appears in the same folder  as `schema.graphqls`.
+When the build completes, an `API.swift` file appears in the same folder  as `schema.json`.

 4. Drag the `API.swift` file into Xcode.
 This time, **do** check the **Add to target** box for the `RocketReserver` app.
 You include this file in your application's bundle to enable you to execute the query you defined.